damonchandler/ansible/qs_gdm/qs_gdm_banner/README.md

 * Places in the /etc/dconf/db/gdm.d/00-qs file.
 * Places in the /etc/dconf/db/gdm.d/locks/00-qs file.
 * Places in the /etc/donf/db/local.d/00-qs file.
-* Places in the /etc/dconf/db/local.d/locks/00-qs.
+* Places in the /etc/dconf/db/local.d/locks/00-qs file.

 To satisfy the following Parameters: